LLMs Are In-Context Bandit Reinforcement Learners: In-context Reinforcement Learning

+\autorefalg{alg:naive_icrl} describes the \naiveshort approach, as well as \naiveplusshort, a variant that only considers examples with positive reward.
+Omitting lines~\ref{ln:naiveplus:check_reward}--\ref{ln:naiveplus:continue} gives \naive, the most straightforward way to implement ICRL.
+At each time step $t$, the model observes a new example $\example^{(t)}$, produces a prediction $\hat{\prediction}^{(t)}$, and receives a reward $\reward^{(t)}$.
+Every such model interaction creates an episode, which is appended to the buffer $\episodeset$.
+For each new interaction, we construct a context $\context$ from prior episodes (line~\ref{ln:naive:context-construct}).
+In \naiveshort, this context is simply all past episodes. \naiveplus adds lines~\ref{ln:naiveplus:check_reward}--\ref{ln:naiveplus:continue} and ignores negative-reward episodes, retaining only positive episodes in the buffer.
+As the LLM’s context window fills, both variants maintain a sliding window by dropping older episodes.

+Empirically, \naiveshort does not learn effectively (\autoref{sec:results}; \autoref{fig:main_results}), while \naiveplusshort is very effective, especially with relatively high sampling temperature.
+The gap between the two indicates the failure of \naiveshort is due to the presence of examples with negative reward.

+Critically, even when only using positive examples, ICRL still differs from supervised ICL in that it relies on the model's generations rather than a fixed set of annotated demonstrations.
+This much more challenging scenario necessitates the model to explore and iteratively refine its outputs through reinforcement; without this capability, further learning does not occur.

-\explorative addresses the exploration deficiency observed with \naive by leveraging the sensitivity of LLMs to their prompt.
-It has been widely observed that changes in prompt composition lead to variance in LLM behavior, including changes in the set of ICL examples~\citep{zhang-etal-2022-active, liu-etal-2022-makes, chen-etal-2023-relation, levy2023diversedemonstrationsimproveincontext} or even seemingly meaningless stylistic changes~\citep{sclar2024quantifying, lu-etal-2022-fantastically}.
+\explorative utilizes model sensitivity to prompt composition as an avenue to increase exploration, instead of the increased temperature of \naiveshort.
+Changes in prompt composition have been widely observed to lead to variance in LLM behavior, including through changes in the set of ICL examples~\citep{zhang-etal-2022-active, liu-etal-2022-makes, chen-etal-2023-relation, levy2023diversedemonstrationsimproveincontext}, seemingly meaningless stylistic changes~\citep{sclar2024quantifying, lu-etal-2022-fantastically}, or even interventions based on entropy in the embedding space~\citep{rahn2024controllinglargelanguagemodel}.
 Generally, this property of LLMs is not viewed positively.
-However, it provides an opportunity to introduce stochasticity into the ICRL process, and thereby introducing a level of exploration.
-We achieve this by randomly choosing the subset of past episodes to include in the prompt each time the model observes a new input.
+However, it adds stochasticity to the ICRL process, which encourages exploration.

+\expshort introduces context stochasticity by randomly choosing the subset of past episodes to include in the prompt for each new input.
+Like \naiveplus, it includes only positive-reward episodes, which improves results empirically.
-In addition, we empirically observe that LLMs have a harder time benefiting from negative learning signals (i.e., episodes with negative reward).
-This has been observed in past feedback-driven continual learning work~\citep{kojima-etal-2021-continual, NEURIPS2023_666cccc6}.
-Negative episodes are also not very informative for learning -- indicating that one output is bad, essentially encourages an almost uniform distribution over outputs.
-This leads to the second design decision in \expshort: only include examples with a positive reward in the constructed contexts.